Walbottle-Village/Walbottle-Village-Tenants-and-Residents-Association-/_pages/access_group.md

 ---
 layout: default
-title: Activity Groups &raquo; Access Group
+title: WVT&amp;RA &raquo; Activity Groups &raquo; Access Group
 bodytag: access
 permalink: /activity_groups/access/
 description: How we work with Walbottle residents and Newcastle City Council to improve roads and pavements for the elderly and people with disabilities.